 Simple English definitions for legal terms

-Read a random definition: title of entry
+Read a random definition: child application

 The home-port doctrine is a rule in maritime law that says a ship that travels between different states or countries is only taxed at the port where it is registered.
 This means that the ship does not have to pay taxes in every port it visits, but only at its home port.